During the yellow and green phases, are public libraries required to provide public restrooms?

 If an emergency management event is planned, please send a message to the Department of Education's emergency response email account and specify where and when the library will be open for this purpose at

-Can the library hold fundraisers?
+Can a library in a commonwealth-designated red phase county hold fundraisers?

 No, the library may not hold fundraisers at the library while it is in a commonwealth red-designated county.
 As for holding fund raising events outside of the library, this is a local decision unless other emergency directives from governing officials do not apply or supersede.